flnx/fln-dev/README.md

 1. I'm happy to share this code as a starting point for your own projects.
 However, please refrain from directly copying it.
 2. Acknowledging the original author is appreciated.

-**Note**: Additionally, make sure to remove all personal information from the code before using it, such as blog posts, images, metadata, and so forth.
+**Note**: Additionally, make sure to remove all personal information from the code before using it, such as images, projects, metadata, and so forth.

 ---